 Nearly all of my work can be understood as study: fluid, open-ended exploration of subject and process.
-Paintings may be entirely reworked in the last few minutes, drawings can show more erasure than mark, and sculpting is "going well" when it involves picking up the toppled sculpture.
+Paintings may be entirely reworked in the final few minutes, drawings can show more erasure than mark, and sculpting is "going well" when it involves picking up the toppled sculpture.

 I take art to be a human conversation through history and pre-history.
 Any made object or image may be artistically relevant no matter when it was made-- so a milion-year-old stone hand-axe is as likely as yesterday's webcomic to inform my work today.